Flywheel energy storage

 Flywheel energy storage (FES) works by spinning a rotor (flywheel) and maintaining the energy in the system as rotational energy.
 When energy is extracted from the system, the flywheel's rotational speed is reduced as a consequence of the principle of conservation of energy; adding energy to the system correspondingly results in an increase in the speed of the flywheel.
-While some systems use low mass/high speed rotors, other use very massive rotors eg 200 tonnes and correspondingly much lower rotational speeds, referred to as grid-scale flywheel energy storage.
+While some systems use low mass/high speed rotors, other use very massive rotors (e.g., 200 tonnes) and correspondingly much lower rotational speeds, referred to as grid-scale flywheel energy storage.
+Other designs employ high-speed rotors that operate at tens of thousands of revolutions per minute.

 Most FES systems use electricity to accelerate and decelerate the flywheel, but devices that directly use mechanical energy are being developed.

 Advanced FES systems have rotors made of high strength carbon-fiber composites, suspended by magnetic bearings, and spinning at speeds from 20,000 to over 50,000 rpm in a vacuum enclosure.
 Such flywheels can come up to speed in a matter of minutes – reaching their energy capacity much more quickly than some other forms of storage.